Instagram Reels vs TikTok: Which is Better for Music Promotion?

 The Platform Debate Every Independent Artist Is Having

-If you're an independent artist trying to grow your audience on social media, you've probably asked yourself: should I focus on TikTok or Instagram Reels?
-Both platforms feature short-form video, both can make a song go viral, and both have massive user bases.
+If you're an independent artist trying to grow your audience on social media, you've probably asked yourself: should I focus on TikTok, Instagram Reels, or YouTube Shorts?
+All three platforms feature short-form video, all can make a song go viral, and all have massive user bases.
 But they work very differently — and understanding those differences can save you a lot of wasted effort.

 TikTok: The Discovery Engine